damianobaldan/riverconn/README.md

 devtools::install_github("damianobaldan/riverconn", build_vignettes = TRUE)

 # Changelog
+0.3.4 to 0.3.5
+* typos corrected in the documentation

 0.3.3 to 0.3.4
 * vignette updated and link to online guide included in the documentation